Announcing BEACoN: Building Equitable Assets for Communities and Nonprofits

 For too long, assets have been extracted from communities.
 It’s time that communities regain control of the assets that make them so valuable, and build the wealth and power that they need to achieve their greatest aspirations.

-If you’re interested in funding our work to help nonprofits purchase and control real estate and other assets, visit the Partner page of our website.
+If you’re interested in funding our work to help nonprofits purchase and control real estate and other assets, visit the Fund or Invest page of our website.

 We hope you’ll join us!